AnonymousAuthors729/ACFA/README.md

 2- Follow the previous steps to Generate Bitstream.

-### Start the Verifier
+### Verifier Online phase

-1- `cd` into `demo_vrf` and open the file `run_vrf.sh`.
-If you installed angr into a python environment, edit line 3 to reference the correct directory for your python environment.
-If you are not using a python environment, comment out lines 3 and 16.

-2- Start the Vrf by executing the script `run_vrf.sh`.
-When the console output `'Starting protocol....'` appears, the Vrf is waiting for a report from the Prv.
+1- To start the Verifier, `cd` into `demo_vrf` and run the python script in `serialComms.py`

+2- You should see in the demo begin in the terminal, and it waits for the Prover.

-### Start the Prv
+### Start the Prover

 1- In Vivado, upload the bitstream to the FPGA.
 As soon as it is uploaded, execution will begin.
 Select "Open Hardware Manager", connect the FPGA to you computer's USB port and click "Auto-Connect".
 Your FPGA should be now displayed on the hardware manager menu.
 Right-click your FPGA and select "Program Device" to program the FPGA.

-### Read output

-1- After this, the Prv will have finished executing.
-Reports sent to Vrf are saved in `demo_vrf` with the extension `.cflog`.

-2- Output from the serial communication is saved in `prot.log`
+2- After clicking "Program Device", the FPGA will have the design of the ACFA, and will start executing the software.
+The terminal will update with results of the protocol.

 ## Demo Result
 By running the version of the application that causes a buffer-overflow, anomalies will be detected and reported in the console.
 In the case of the buffer overflow example, The buffer overflow is detected at line 6 in `1.cflog`.
 More characters were read than expected, causing the loop of `read_data()` to execute eight times.
 In addition, the effect of the buffer overflow is seen at the next anamoly in line 9.
 The function `waitForPassword()` should return before the if statement (addr `0xe058`), but because of the buffer overflow the function returned to the 'Grant-Access condition' (addr `0xe06c`) without comparing the contents of `user_input` to `pass`.

+For extra output produced during the protocol, such as contents of the CFLog slices, the MAC-s, etc, view the contents of the log file `prot.log` in the `demo_vrf` directory